apcj-f5/mqtt-with-nginx/README.md

 # mqtt-usage-example

-Using Docker Compose to show different usages of EMQX MQTT broker
+Using Docker Compose to show different types of use for EMQX MQTT broker

 ## Load Balance